The reality is simple: Healthy gums do not bleed.

 If your gums bleed when brushing or flossing, it means inflammation has already started.
 And inflammation is your body’s response to bacterial buildup — not just mechanical irritation.

 For many people, this begins silently.
 A little bleeding.
 A slight sensitivity.
 Maybe a bad taste in the mouth.
+Then, over time, it progresses.

 The encouraging part?

 If you act early, bleeding gums can often be reversed quickly — sometimes within days — using the right method.
+This guide will show you exactly how to do that.

 What Causes Bleeding Gums